 This was a really pleasant walk – first up the eastern bank of the River Douglas, then the south bank of the Ribble, and all the way into Preston.

-I’ll feel better psychologically when I’ve completed this walk.
+I’ll feel better psychologically when I’ve completed this section.
 It finally joins up the continuous walks I’ve done so far with the one “odd” one from Preston to Warton that I did a couple of weeks back.
 Leaving a gap feels a bit wrong.

 So I drive from Manchester to Preston, this time thankfully with no punctures, and park up just a hundred yards from the endpoint of today’s walk, on the eastern bank of the Ribble at Liverpool Road Bridge.
 It’s nice when you can park so close to the endpoint.
 In Southport I had to park about a mile from the endpoint, which was a bit dispiriting when you’re knackered after a long walk.
 It’s nice to be able to collapse straight into the car at the end.
 Today, even the bus stop is really close by.